Bug #2693

 SSLVerifyClient optional

-#7 Updated by Chris Jones almost 8 years ago
+#7 Updated by Chris Jones over 8 years ago

 With the Arctic Data Center deployment, we've found a side-effect of adding the conditional SSLVerifyClient code Matt mentioned above.